DeepGini: Prioritizing Massive Tests to Enhance the Robustness of Deep Neural Networks: Introduction

 \item It is not necessary for us to record a great deal of intermediate information to compute coverage rate.
 We prioritize tests only based on the output vector of a DNN.
 Since it is not necessary for us to understand the internal structure of a DNN, our approach is much easier to use.
 Meanwhile, it is also more secure because we do not need to look into a DNN and, thus, sensitive information in a DNN is protected.

-\item The time complexity of our approach, $O(n\log n)$, is the same with the coverage-total approach and is less than the coverage-additional approach.
-Thus, our approach is as scalable as coverage-total approaches and much more scalable than coverage-additional approaches. \end{itemize}
+\item The time complexity of DeepGini is the same with the coverage-total approach but much less than the coverage-additional approach.
+Thus, our approach is as scalable as coverage-total approaches but much more scalable than coverage-additional approaches.

+\item Tests prioritized at the front by DeepGini are more effective to improve the DNN quality than those prioritized at the back and those prioritized at the front but by coverage-based prioritization techniques. \end{itemize}

 We notice that our approach requires to run all tests to obtain the output vectors so that the likelihood of misclassification can be calculated.
 However, we argue that this is not a significant weakness.
-First, this issue is shared with all coverage-based test prioritization methods as they also need to run tests to obtain the coverage rates.
+First, this issue is shared with all coverage-based prioritization methods as they also need to run tests to obtain the coverage rates.
 Second, the time cost to run a DNN is not time-consuming like training the DNN.
 Compared to the expensive cost of manually labeling all tests in a messy order, the time cost is completely negligible.

-Our approach is evaluated on four popular and public datasets.
-We compare the effectiveness of prioritization with the two kinds of coverage-based methods using five existing coverage criteria for DNN testing.
-The effectiveness of each prioritization technique is evaluated using a standard method, which computes the value of Average Percentage of Fault-Detection (APFD)~\cite{yoo2012regression}.
-Higher APFD values indicate that we can find more misclassified tests faster.
-In our evaluation, each comparison is conducted in two modes.
-In the first mode, only the original tests in the datasets are used.
-In the second mode, adversarial tests generated by various methods are added to demonstrate that our test prioritization method is immune to adversarial attacks.

-In summary, our main contribution is three-fold: \begin{itemize} \item We propose a metric called DeepGini for measuring a test's likelihood of being misclassified.
-Using this metric, an effective test prioritization method is presented for DNN testing. \item We demonstrate the weaknesses of using existing coverage criteria to guide test prioritization for a deep learning system. \item We extensively evaluate our method and demonstrate that it is much more effective than coverage-based methods. \end{itemize}